KyrioServices/kyrio-services-sdk-dotnet/doc/Development.md

 # Development Guide <br/> Kyrio Online Services SDK for .NET

-This document provides high-level instructions on how to build and test the microservice.
+This document provides high-level instructions on how to build and test the SDK.

 * [Environment Setup](#setup)
 * [Installing](#install)